 Stuart undertakes criminal defence and prosecution work.
-He has defended in a wide range of cases, including section 18 GBHs, Fraud, trading standards infringements, indecent images, domestic and general violence including threats to kill and dishonesty matters across all courts.
+He has defended in a wide range of cases, including section 18 GBHs, Fraud, trading standards infringements, aggravated burglaries, knifepoint robberies, indecent images, and violence including threats to kill.

-Stuart is currently a Level 1 Panel Advocate for the CPS, for which he appears solely in the Crown Court.
-His on-going case load includes a number of appeals against conviction along with private prosecutions and POCA matters.
-Stuart is regularly instructed by the serious fraud division to deal with revenue, benefit and complex fraud cases.
+Stuart is currently a Level 2 Panel Advocate for the CPS, and his casework includes specialist experience in domestic violence prosecution and advice.
+Stuart is also regularly instructed by the serious fraud division to deal with revenue, benefit and complex fraud cases.

-In addition to crime and associated matters, Stuart has also appeared before Westminster Magistrates’ Court in extradition cases.
+In addition to crime and associated matters, Stuart has also appeared before Westminster Magistrates’ Court in extradition cases and civil football banning orders.
 He is noted by solicitors for fiercely defending clients and for his intelligent application of the law to achieve desired results.

 LLB Law (hons) Warwick: 2:1